 Description

-Have you Visited Luxor and would you like to Discover More about Luxor ?
-Enjoy a private 2-days tour to Luxor from Hurghada where you will visit Madinet Habu Temple, The Ramseum temple, Deir El Madina and the valley of the Queens then check in your hotel.
-Next day tour to Luxor Museum then we drive you back to Hurghada .
+Already seen Luxor and want to discover more of it?
+Enjoy a private 2-day tour from Hurghada that takes in Madinet Habu Temple, the Ramesseum temple, Deir El Madina, and the valley of the Queens before you check into your hotel.
+The following day brings a visit to the Luxor Museum, after which we drive you back to Hurghada.

 Included

-Accommodation at 3* hotel with breakfast, Lotus hotel
+Stay at a 3* hotel with breakfast, Lotus hotel

 Excluded